 Your application needs to use the user and its credentials for authentication and to produce or consume messages.

-In addition to managing credentials for authentication, the User Operator also manages authorization rules by including a description of the user’s rights in the
+In addition to managing credentials for authentication, the User Operator also manages authorization rules by including a description of the user’s access rights in the

 A deployment of Kafka components to a Kubernetes cluster using Strimzi is highly configurable through the application of custom resources.
 Custom resources are created as instances of the APIs added by CRDs to extend Kubernetes resources.